 Wire Armature: Tips, Techniques & How To Wrap Wire

-Using armature for needle felted figures adds a whole load of fun to them as it can make them pose-able (waving hello!), it can add strength for otherwise too thin for just wool (such as the legs on a horse), and can be an easier way of making delicate parts, such as fingers, once you get your head around it!
+Using armature for needle felted figures adds a whole load of fun to them as it can make them pose-able, it can add strength for otherwise too thin for just wool (such as the legs on a horse), and can be an easier way of making delicate parts, such as fingers, once you get your head around it!

-If you are looking for a fun and simple kit to get you into wire armature, I would recommend our 3 mice kit, they are heaps of fun and simple to make, but you will learn a lot of the basic techniques!
+If you are looking for a fun and simple kit to get you into wire armature, we can would recommend our 3 mice kit, they are heaps of fun and simple to make, but you will learn a lot of the basic techniques!

 Wire armature is so versatile!